Hitting time for Bessel processes - walk on moving spheres algorithm (WoMS)

-The condition $0\le t\le \frac{c^2}{4b}$ can be omitted in the estimation of the infimum as the boundary to hit~: $1-\frac{4bt}{c^2}$ is negative outside this interval and the Bessel process is always positive.
-Furthermore the function $\eta$ is also non-decreasing for $b\geq 0$, and the result is thus obtained. \end{proof} {\bf Application of Algorithm (A4):}\\ An immediate consequence of Proposition \ref{prop:enfin} is that the hitting time $T_l$ is related to the first time the Bessel process of dimension $\delta=4a/c^2$ reaches the curved boundary: $f(t)=\sqrt{l\Big(1-\frac{4b}{c^2}t \Big)}$.
-We are able to apply Algorithm (A4) if $4a/c^2\in\mathbb{N}^*$ and $b>0$ (the boundary is then decreasing).
-Let us denote by $N^\varepsilon$ the number of steps of (A4) and $\Xi_{N^\varepsilon}$ the approximated hitting time of the Bessel process associated with the particular curved boundary $f$.
-Combining Proposition \ref{prop:curved} and Proposition \ref{prop:enfin} leads to
+An immediate consequence of Proposition \ref{propenfin} is that the hitting time $T_l$ is related to the first time the Bessel process of dimension $\delta=4a/c^2$ reaches the curved boundary: $f(t)=\sqrt{l (1-\frac{4b}{c^2}t )}$.
+We are able to apply Algorithm (\hyperlink{algA4}{A4}) if $4a/c^2\in\mathbb{N}^*$ and $b>0$ (the boundary is then decreasing).
+Let us denote by $N^\varepsilon$ the number of steps of (\hyperlink{algA4}{A4}) and $\Xi _{N^\varepsilon}$, the approximated hitting time of the Bessel process associated with the particular curved boundary $f$.
+Combining Propositions \ref{propcurved} and \ref{propenfin} leads to